Updated - Aug 25th, 2022

 Surgery may be the last word you want to hear associated with your pet, but it can often be the best way to help your pet recover from an accident or illness, to better their quality of life, or even to save their life.

-Surgery can be scary and stressful, and even if it hasn’t happened to you yet (we hope it never will!), you may be wondering if your pet insurance policy will cover the costs.
+Surgery can be scary and stressful, and even if it hasn’t happened to you yet (we hope it never will!), you may be wondering if your pet insurance policy will cover this unforeseen expense.
 It’s vital that you know your coverage options, so we’re answering your questions surrounding pet insurance coverage for surgery – and what types of surgical procedures it may cover for your pup or kitty.

 Does My Pet’s Insurance Plan Cover Surgery?

 The good news is, many pet insurance plans, including Pumpkin plans, do cover surgeries if they’re prescribed to treat eligible accidents, injuries, or illnesses, and they’re otherwise eligible for coverage.
 It pays to choose a pet insurance plan that offers extensive accident & illness coverage including a variety of treatment options needed to help your pet get better, which includes surgery and even prescribed medication to help pain management during recovery.

 It sounds alarming, but depending on the accident or illness, surgery may be the most effective treatment.
 Let’s go back to our stuffed toy example.
 Imagine your dog ate a stuffed toy – it’s likely that the fabric will unravel and cause some major stomach problems.
-In this instance, your vet may recommend surgery as soon as possible to remove the fabric.
+In this instance, your vet may recommend a foreign object removal surgery as soon as possible.
 Sometimes, surgery may also be needed for all-too-common dental illnesses like gum disease – some pet insurance plans (like Pumpkin plans!) may offer coverage for this, too.

-It’s hard to list out every single surgery that may be covered by a pet insurance plan, so it’s a good idea to consult your pet insurance policy for specifics.
+It’s hard to list out every single potentially covered surgery in a pet insurance plan, so it’s a good idea to consult your pet insurance policy for specifics.
 If the question, “What does pet insurance cover?” ever crosses your mind, you can always refer back to your plan or a rep from your provider for help.

 Does pet insurance cover surgery for cancer?